LaurelineP/ztm-node/README.md

 | runs modules and server | reads html js css |

- 3.

- WHATWG: community ( apple and mozilla ) responsible for standard in browsers
+ 3. WHATWG: community ( apple and mozilla ) responsible for standard in browsers
- Acronym: Web Hypertext Application Technology Working Group
+ Acronym: __*Web Hypertext Application Technology Working Group*__

-Backend vs front end is the back stage / what's happen underneath How node is mostly users
+## BACK-END VS FRONT-END
 - generally servers to build web app, website, mobile or desktop app
 - read and write files
 - provides users data
 - connect to databases
 - servers provides authentications

-Front End is what you see as users
+Front End is what you see as users into what we call **client** - this represents the navigator / the browser.

-HTTP/HTTPS: protocol in which front end and back end comminicates to provide / receive data in xml, json, txt
+## HTTP/HTTPS: protocol in which front end and back end communicates to provide / receive data
+in xml, json, txt

-Why requesting data from back end if we can store all data in front end ?
+- Why requesting data from back end if we can store all data in front end ?
 	- backend is meant to handle certain concept the front end cannot or should not process such as security for instance

-What does nodejs do ?
+- What does nodejs do ?
 	- exploit the entire engine v8
 	- read write file
 	- catch argument in command
 	NODE JS API --> files interaction, crypto etc
-+ natively some javascript
+	- + natively some javascript

+## UNDERNEATH NODE
+- V8: Google's engine written in C++ allowing to have JavaScript to the back-end
-NODE JS Binding -> when some of the api are wrote in lower language --> there is a binding to those api -->
+- NODE JS Binding -> when some of the api are wrote in lower language --> there is a binding to those api -->

-LIBUV ( operating sys ) ( input and output written in C++ ) - client for node to delegate few tasks / things to work with the website contents for instance Those Libuv does handle the code either for linux, window etc JS -> Node ( JS engine -> node API -> node binding -> libuv ) -> serve front end
+- LIBUV ( operating sys ) ( input and output written in C++ ) - client for node to delegate few tasks / things to work with the website contents for instance Those Libuv does handle the code either for linux, window etc JS -> Node ( JS engine -> node API -> node binding -> libuv ) -> serve front end

-Nodes is best in async IO
+FACT: Nodes is best in async IO

-Node internals deep dive
+### Node internals deep dive
 NodeJS: 	https://github.com/nodejs/node
 Libuv: 	https://libuv.org/

-DEEP DIVE LIBUV
+### DEEP DIVE LIBUV
 The last toolchain member of node environment process
 - Node let us use libuv through the node.js bindings
 ( allowing to access lower languages features )
-- libuv can binds to other programming languages https://github.com/libuv/libuv/blob/v1.x/LINKS.md
+- libuv can bind to other programming languages https://github.com/libuv/libuv/blob/v1.x/LINKS.md

-- handling diff os ( code different )
-https://github.com/libuv/libuv/tree/v1.x/src
+- handling differences between OS https://github.com/libuv/libuv/tree/v1.x/src
 	- unix ( linux, debian, darwin ( MacOS ) etc )
+	- windows ( linux, debian, darwin ( MacOS ) etc )

-SYNCHRONOUS VS ASYNCHRONOUS
+## SYNCHRONOUS VS ASYNCHRONOUS

 - asynchronous meaning: opposite of synchronous: code that does not necessarily run line by line